jimvb55/docker-bamboo-agent-base/README.md

 For users requiring the earlier Ubuntu Jammy (22.04) version, the `jdk11-jammy` and `jdk17-jammy` tags are available.

 **Note:** The `-jammy` tags are not maintained and are provided solely for compatibility and migration purposes.
-It is strongly recommended to use the latest `jdk11` or `jdk17` tags in production environments to ensure you receive the latest updates and security patches.
+It is strongly recommended to use the latest `jdk11`, `jdk17`, `jdk21` tags in production environments to ensure you receive the latest updates and security patches.

 # Quick Start